The Ember Days

 Ashes, Dove, and Cross.

-fasting four times a year is rooted in the practice in
+practice of fasting four times a year is rooted in the

 We received these observances as gifts from the ancient